Comparisons

 For these visa types, the cost of professional help is typically a fraction of what you stand to lose if things go wrong.

-A refused visa stays on your immigration record permanently, and you must disclose it on every future visa application.
-If you've been refused a visa before (to Australia or any other country), every future application carries that history.
-Failing to disclose previous refusals can trigger PIC 4020, which results in a 3-year ban from most Australian visas.
+Yes.
+If you have a previous visa refusal, you should strongly consider a migration agent.
+A refusal stays on your immigration record permanently, and you must disclose it on every future application, to Australia or any other country.
+Failing to disclose it can trigger PIC 4020, which means a 3-year ban from most Australian visas.

 How you present a previous refusal matters enormously.
 A good migration agent will help you frame the refusal in context, address the original concerns, and demonstrate what has changed.
 Submitting the same application that was previously refused will produce the same result, and you'll have yet another refusal on your record.

-This is the part that feels unfair, because it is.
+If you're from a high-risk country, professional help is often worth the fee, because case officers apply more scrutiny by default.
 Based on our analysis of 4.5 million visa decisions, applicants from high-risk countries face refusal rates between 20% and 40% for some visa types, compared to under 5% for low-risk countries.
-Your nationality determines the baseline level of scrutiny before a case officer even opens your file.
+Your nationality sets the baseline level of scrutiny before a case officer even opens your file.

 You can't change your passport.
 But you can submit an application so thorough, so well-evidenced, and so carefully prepared that even a sceptical case officer has no grounds for refusal.
 That's where professional help earns its fee.

-If you have a criminal record, the stakes are especially high.
-Incorrect disclosure can result in refusal, bans, and in some cases, allegations of providing false or misleading information.
-A migration agent who handles character cases regularly knows exactly how to present your history in a way that satisfies the Department without triggering unnecessary alarm.
+You should strongly consider a migration agent if you have a criminal record or significant health issues.
+The stakes are high, and getting the disclosure wrong can trigger refusal, bans, or in some cases allegations of providing false or misleading information.
+A migration agent who handles character cases regularly knows how to present your history in a way that satisfies the Department without raising unnecessary alarm.

 Health conditions that might affect your visa aren't automatically disqualifying, but they need to be handled carefully.
 Some conditions require a health waiver, which involves presenting evidence that you won't impose undue costs on the Australian healthcare system.
 This is specialised work.

-If a refusal would mean separation from your partner, loss of a job opportunity, or having to leave a country where your children are in school, the calculation changes.
-The cost of a migration agent becomes insurance against an outcome you simply cannot afford.
+The stakes are too high to DIY when a refusal would mean separation from a partner, the loss of a job, or having to leave a country where your children are in school.
+In those cases, an agent's fee becomes insurance against an outcome you simply cannot afford.

 For partner visas, skilled migration, employer-sponsored visas, or any situation involving previous refusals, criminal history, or high-risk nationality, the cost of professional help is typically a fraction of what you stand to lose if things go wrong.

-Migration agent fees vary widely depending on the visa type, case complexity, and the agent's location and experience.
+Migration agent fees in Australia typically range from $500 for simple tourist visas to $15,000+ for complex partner visas, on top of government visa fees.
+Exact pricing depends on visa type, case complexity, and the agent's location and experience.
 These are the typical ranges based on what we've seen across the market.
 All figures are in Australian dollars, and government visa fees are on top of these.

 Visitor visas (subclass 600): $500 to $1,500.
 For a straightforward tourist visa from a low-risk country, this often exceeds the government fee (AUD $200) several times over.
-For high-risk nationalities where preparation is more involved, fees trend toward the higher end.
+For high-risk nationalities, where preparation takes more work, fees sit toward the higher end.

 Student visas (subclass 500): $2,000 to $5,000.
 Many education agents bundle visa assistance with their enrolment services, sometimes at reduced cost.
 Be aware that some education agents are paid commissions by institutions, which can influence which courses they recommend.